+Our approach circumvents explicit matrix inversion by instead studying a family of parameterized matrices and using the smallest singular value as a diagnostic of eigenvalue accuracy.
+Scanning a grid of candidate parameters provides an alternative route to directly solving generalized eigenvalue problems, applicable not only to the Schrödinger equation but also to broader classes of single-parameter matrix families, including nonlinear parameterizations.
+In Sec.~\ref{sec:application}, we compare our method with classical collocation approaches and highlight its advantages.

+In Sec.~\ref{subsec:algorithms_complexities}, we estimate the quantum resources required to implement our algorithm on a fault-tolerant quantum computer, including logical qubit counts and T-gate complexity.
+These requirements are compared with classical resources needed for SVD-based energy-grid scanning methods, allowing us to identify regimes in which quantum advantage may emerge.
+By applying our algorithm to the collocation formulation of the Schrödinger equation, we demonstrate favorable scaling in both memory usage and gate complexity relative to the best-known classical approaches \cite{Carrington2017}, owing to quantum parallelism introduced by amplitude amplification on a superposed quantum state.

-The remainder of the paper is organized as follows: in Sec.~\ref{sec:general_method}, we introduce a general quantum algorithm for eigenvalue estimation via scanning parameterized matrix families.
-In Sec.~\ref{sec:application}, we describe the collocation method for solving the Schrödinger equation.
-We then analyze both classical and quantum variants of our method and compare their performance in different regimes.
-This is followed by a discussion in Sec.~\ref{sec:discussion}, and we conclude in Sec.~\ref{sec:conclusions}.
+The remainder of the paper is organized as follows.
+In Sec.~\ref{sec:general_method}, we introduce the general quantum algorithm for eigenvalue estimation via parameterized matrix families.
+In Sec.~\ref{sec:application}, we describe application of our method to the collocation formulation of the Schrödinger equation.
+We then compare classical and quantum resources and performance in different regimes, followed by a discussion in Sec.~\ref{sec:discussion} and concluding remarks in Sec.~\ref{sec:conclusions}.